cityblock/commons-starter-project/README.md

 _Note: All model methods need to take a transaction (as you see above)._

+After that is all set, write the model for items in `Item.ts`, including the same model methods as for Pokemon.
+Again, be sure to include at least one test per method.
+Finally, make another pull request!
+For your Model data model to be properly typed, you will want to define and import the item interface.

-After you have written the model for Pokemon, create a test file called `pokemon.spec.ts` inside a `__tests__` folder inside the `models` folder.
+After you have written your data models, create a test file called `pokemon.spec.ts` and `item.spec.ts` inside a `__tests__` folder, inside the `models` folder.
 This will contain your tests be sure to write at least one test per method.
 Here is [a skeleton](https://github.com/cityblock/commons-starter-project/blob/test-feature/server/models/__tests__/puppy.spec.ts) of a test file, as well as [the tests for the patient model](https://github.com/cityblock/commons/blob/master/server/models/__tests__/patient.spec.ts).
 You can also check out [other model tests here](https://github.com/cityblock/commons/tree/master/server/models/__tests__).

+In order for you to run your tests, you'll want to run the migrations against your pokedex_test database and load it up with the seed file.

+    NODE_ENV=test npm run migrate

+Make sure on Postico that you can see the tables in your test database

+    NODE_ENV=test npm run seed

+Check that your test database has mock data.

+Run all of your tests using:

+    TEST COMMAND

-At this point, make another pull request for us to review!
+Once these pass, make another pull request for us to review!

-After that is all set, write the model for items in `Item.ts`, including the same model methods as for Pokemon.
-Again, be sure to include at least one test per method.
-Finally, make another pull request!

 ## CONTINUE WORK HERE